 The Council's commercial waste service offers the facility for local people and businesses to recycle and dispose of their waste in compliance with their waste duty of care and other environmental legislation.
 It offers local business the opportunity to recycle a range of materials that may not be accessible to them through standard collection services.
-Providing services that allow for the correct disposal of waste and the increased recycling of valuable materials, benefits the environment by reducing pollution, reducing the use of raw materials and reducing carbon emissions.
+Providing local services that allow for the correct disposal of waste and the increased recycling of valuable materials, benefits the environment by reducing pollution, reducing the use of raw materials and reducing carbon emissions.

-Report Author Ruth Dixon paulwilliamscl@warwickshire.gov.uk, Tel: 01926 418064 Assistant Director Assistant Director, Communities Lead Director Strategic Director for Communities Lead Member Portfolio Holder for Environment and Heritage & Culture
+Report Author Ruth Dixon ruthdixon@warwickshire.gov.uk Tel: 01926 418064 Assistant Director David Ayton-Hill Assistant Director, Communities Lead Director Mark Ryder Strategic Director for Communities Lead Member Portfolio Holder for Environment and Heritage & Culture Culture